karthikknidhi/Get-Shortest-duration/README.md

 The app works based on Google Maps API.
 It takes the origin and destination as arguments and gives the shortest duration in traffic for the mode driving .
-The api checks for the shortest duration every 10 minutes upto 8 times and gives the one with the lowest duration
+The api checks for the shortest duration in traffic every 10 minutes upto 8 times and gives the one with the lowest duration

 The app is based on ES6 promises and runs on Asynchronous Javascript